AU-ExoMars/PCOT/mkdocs/docs/index.md

-# PCOT documentation
+This root document of the PCOT site transcludes the README.md file from root PCOT directory.

+Links to:

+* [Getting Started](gettingstarted.md) (although installation documentation is on the current page, below)
-Automatically generated documentation for XForms (nodes) and *expr* functions and properties can be [found here](autodocs/index.md).
+* [Automatically generated documentation](autodocs/index.md) for XForms (nodes) and *expr* functions/properties

+--8<-- "../README.md"